Paddle Florida®

 Along the Great Calusa Blueway at San Carlos Bay

 Bunche Beach Preserve - on San Carlos Bay between Sanibel and Fort Myers - is a good kick-off location for this portion of the Great Calusa Blueway and Hurricane Bay.
 Launch from the Outdoor Activity Center (two launches, outfitter), or from along John Morris Road.
 Explore mangrove tunnels, cruise the shallow bay, or enjoy a secluded beach.
+Paddle as much or as little as you want - long-distance kayakers can travel the Great Calusa Blueway to Estero Bay (east, then south) or to Pine Island (west, then north).
 (Map and photos below.)

 paddle Bunche Beach, Great Calusa Blueway, kayak, canoe